danfuzz/samizdat/doc/language-guide/01-basics.md

 this section are some of the few statement forms in Samizdat.
 That is, these are not combining expressions.

-As part of a module definition, an immutable variable may be exported from the module by prefixing its definition with `export`:
+As part of a module definition, an immutable variable can be exported from the module, by prefixing its definition with `export`:

 ```
 export def name = value